telerik/kendo-ui-core/docs/aspnet-mvc/aspnetmvc-apps/mvc-6/getting-started.md

 # Get Started

-This article demonstrates how to configure an ASP.NET MVC6 project to use Telerik UI for ASP.NET MVC.
+This article demonstrates how to configure an ASP.NET Core MVC project to use Telerik UI for ASP.NET MVC.

 ## Prerequisites